List of Downton Abbey characters: Mrs Hughes

 Outwardly prim and somewhat strict in her manner as housekeeper, Mrs Hughes is essentially kindly and generous, as shown when she assists Ethel (whom she sacked on spot for sleeping with one of the recovering soldiers from the convalescent home) who had a baby out of wedlock.
 She is also compassionate towards Thomas Barrow and talks Mr Carson out of sacking Barrow without any reference (after he was caught kissing another male servant), citing his service "for King and country" during the First World War.
 In series three, she has a breast cancer scare; the lump is eventually diagnosed as benign.
 Unlike Mr Carson, Mrs Hughes is not overly nostalgic about the pre-war era, does not idolise the Crawley family and supports religious tolerance.
 She is best friends with the cook Mrs Patmore.
 She has developed a close relationship with Mr Carson; at the time the series begins, the two had overseen Downton's staff for almost 20 years.
 Although she is usually supportive of Mr Carson when it comes to matters of discipline, she is seldom afraid of speaking her mind when he makes decisions; Carson in turn dislikes proceeding with any choice without her approval.
 She also speaks frankly about her employers when she and Mr Carson are alone; she enjoys seeing the Dowager Countess (whom she calls "the old bat") getting her comeuppance with the arrival of Isobel Crawley.
 Unlike Carson, she privately views Lady Mary as a silly girl whose misfortune comes mostly from her own mistakes; her attitudes have likely softened over the years.
 She is one of Anna's closest allies, being the first person who helps her in the aftermath of Mr Green's attack.
 She also refused to hand the police the ticket regarding Mr Bates's trip to London on the day Mr Green died, telling Lady Mary she could never condemn a man for defending his wife's honour against such a crime.
 At the end of the series five Christmas special Mrs Hughes has accepted Mr Carson's marriage proposal.
 In series six she married Mr Carson, but continued to be addressed as Mrs Hughes regardless.

+The character and storyline of Mrs Hughes is largely modelled upon those of the head housemaid Elsie in Gosford Park & Mrs Bridges in Upstairs, Downstairs.
 Fellowes initially intended for Mrs Hughes to be a Yorkshire native.
 However, when Logan auditioned for the role, the casting directors liked her Scottish accent so much that they decided to turn Mrs Hughes into a Scot.